ohager/stappo/README.md

 # stappo

-`npm i -S stappo`

-Maybe the smallest Application State Manager ever.
+Maybe the worlds smallest Application State Manager written in Javascript (less than 300 bytes ).

 This project is just to checkout the limits on optimization.
 The aim is to squeeze out the last bytes and create the worlds smallest application state manager written in Javascript.